twillkens/ClusterUtils/README.md

 Additionally, there are a few new "minified" datasets included in the GitHub repo.
 You may find these useful when first implementing your algorithms, as the amount of data is small enough to trace what is happening step-by-step.

+They can be found at: https://github.com/twillkens/ClusterUtils/tree/master/Mini\_Datasets
-1. three_globs_mini.csv (for KMeans)
+1. three\_globs\_mini.csv (for KMeans)
-2. squares_mini.csv (for DBSCAN)
+2. squares\_mini.csv (for DBSCAN)
-3. eye_mini.csv (for Kernel/Spectral)
+3. eye\_mini.csv (for Kernel/Spectral)

-UPDATES
+## UPDATES

 ---------
-File: sample_driver.py
+File: sample\_driver.py
 Issue: KMeans cluster numbers to search for not being updated in loop.
 Fix: Lines 23-26, change to:

 ```python
 for i in range(2, 10):